Imanm02/CE153-FoP/README.md

 ## Assignments

 In the "Assignments" folder, you will find the solutions to the seven practical assignments given during the course.

+## Exams

+In the "Exams" folder, you will find the solutions to the midterm and final of the course.

 ## Codenameh